Free2Move Promo Code 2026: Up to €70 Free Credit

 - No mandatory subscription — pay only for what you use

-- Up to €70 for new customers (welcome offer)
+- Up to €70 for new customers, spread across the four services

-Free2Move offers a generous welcome deal for new users, split into two complementary parts:
+Free2Move offers a generous welcome deal for new users, spread across the four services in the app (not car-sharing alone):

 |---|---|---|